fhircast/sandbox.js/README.md

 * <a href="https://reporting-fhircast.azurewebsites.net/" target="_blank" >Reporting client</a>
 * <a href="https://ai-fhircast.azurewebsites.net/" target="_blank" >AI client</a>

-Also without SSL in the Google Cloud Platform (Montreal):
+Also without SSL (Google Cloud Platform - Montreal):

 * <a href="http://35.185.207.170/" target="_blank" >HUB (server and client)</a>